CBIConsulting/ProperTable/README.md

 		}
 	```
 * restartOnClickType: This prop allows you to set if you want the restartOnClick element to clear both (filters and sort) or just one of them.
 Default both.
 The options are 'clear_filters', 'clear_sort' or 'clear_both'.
+* hasDisableRows: If this property is set to true (default false) then all the rows in the data that doesn't have a property Enabled or has Enabled = false will cause the row to has less opacity (disabled).
+Default false.

 ### Basic Example
 ------------